 Think you want to go powered hang gliding…but you have some questions?
 This collection of frequently asked questions (FAQ) provides answers to many common questions about Hang Gliding Tahoe lessons.

-Yes.
-At this time we have two aircraft.
-Each one carries one instructor and one student.
-So you and your wife will “fly together” at the same time…each with your own instructor…each in your own aircraft.
+No. At this time we have only one aircraft.
+The aircraft carries one instructor and one student.
+So you and your wife will “fly one after the other”.

 No because of safety.
 If a camera, lens cap, glove, or anything goes through the prop, this is very bad.
 Therefore, we have designed, engineered, and certified camera systems that are safe.
 This way you can get great pictures safely.
 So for everyone’s safety, no cameras can be taken up.
 This is a hard rule and for safety which is one of our top priorities.

 Because of the altitudes we will be flying at, it is recommended that you wear close-toed shoes and socks.
 No open-toed shoes or sandals.
 Long pants and a light jacket or sweatshirt are advised if you get cold easily.
 We provide a stylish flight suit which fits over your normal clothing.
 Generally, if you come dressed and comfortable for the temperature outside or driving over the mountain pass, the flight suit will keep you warm with the wind and altitude gain.
 We have heated gloves for the colder days.
 It is like riding a motorcycle in high mountains.